-How to Change Oil for a Lawn Mower
+When and How to Change Oil in a Lawn Mower

 The Family Handyman automotive expert, Rick Muscoplat, will show you how to change lawn mower oil.

 It is important to change the oil in your lawn mower to make sure you are getting the best performance along with preserving the lifespan of the small engine.
 Follow our guide from the experts on when and how to change the oil in your mower.

 Depending on what type of lawn mower you are using, here are the recommendations on when to change or add fresh oil to the mower.

 - If it’s a new mower engine, you typically want to change and replace the oil soon after its first use.
 That generally clocks in at roughly five hours of run time.